iamnitinmisra/warcraft-mounts/README.md

 # App Features
 ### Account Wide Mounts
+- All mounts collected

-### Character Specific Mounts
+### Character Specific Mounts (LOTR)
-- A count of the mounts collected by character
+- A count of the collected mounts useable by a single character

-### Upcoming Mount Progress
+### Mount Progress
-- Track progress towards earning a mount
+- Track progress towards earning a specific mount

 ### Helper
 - Organize a list of activities to be performed before the weekly reset
 - based on mounts that have not been collected yet and ease of getting them
+- user can enter how much gold they have to get a list of purchaseable mounts